-During each menstrual cycle, higher estradiol levels cause the release of an egg from one of your ovaries.
+During each menstrual cycle, a rise in estradiol levels causes the release of an egg from one of your ovaries.

-They also lead to the thickening of your uterus lining so that a fertilized egg can implant successfully.
+It also leads to the thickening of your uterus lining so that a fertilized egg can implant successfully.

 They also tend to go up and down in the time leading up to menopause (aka perimenopause before they finally drop.